ArcovanBreda/CEConvDL2/blogpost.md

 This section will explain the implementation of color equivariance networks in the HSV and LAB color space.
 Just like the original paper the implementation of the lifting layer and the group convolution will be discussed this layer can then replace the standard convolution layers in different architectures like ResNet, in which the width is reduced resulting in a network with equivariant layers but with the same number of parameters.

 #### HSV
-**Shifting the Kernel** We have described some of the potential issues surrounding the HSV color space.
+**Shifting the Kernel -** We have described some of the potential issues surrounding the HSV color space.
 While aware of these challenges, we initially set out to explore how the network would perform if we naively shifted the hue or saturation of the input layer filters.

 For equivariance to hue shifts this was implemented by creating a stack of 3 x 3 x 3 dimensional filters equal to the number $N$ of requested hue rotations.
 Here each filter in the stack had its corresponding hue channel shifted by a value of $\frac{i \cdot 2 \pi}{N}$ where $i$ indicates the current rotation, $i \in [0, N-1]$.
 Additionally, the remainder is calculated over the hue channel such that it is restricted to the interval of $0 - 2 \pi$ creating the cyclic nature of this channel where values larger than $2 \pi$ cycle back to 0.